ionic-team/ionic-docs/src/pages/enterprise/identity-vault.md

 ▸ **onConfig**(event: *[PluginConfiguration](#pluginconfiguration)*): `any`

-A handler that will receive events any time the vault is configuration is changed
+A handler that will recieve events any time the vault is configuration is changed

 **Parameters:**